Table of Content

 Finally, another popular way of scoring golf leagues is match play.
 This is where you compete directly against players throughout your match.
 If you win the game, you will be awarded a certain number of points (perhaps 3), and you may even share the points if you tie.

-The total number of points will be tallied in the league throughout the season, and again, the person with the most number of points will be the winner.
+The total number of points will be tallied in the league throughout the season, and again, the person with the most points will be the winner.

-As you can see, there are lots of different ways in which golf leagues are scored, so you need to ask the right questions before settling on a league to join.
+As you can see, golf leagues are scored in many different ways, so you need to ask the right questions before settling on a league to join.

 Conclusion: Join a Golf League Today!